 While you may gravitate toward bread for your first project with sourdough, it’s not the easiest.
 Instead, try some other recipes that don’t rely solely on sourdough for a great tasting result.
 The recipes below are listed in order of difficulty — start with the first recipe to learn how to make a sourdough starter.

-7 reasons sourdough is healthier
+Find out the reasons sourdough bread is healthier here.

 How to make a sourdough starter

 To make sourdough, you need a sourdough starter.
 It’s filled with healthy microbes like yeast that will make gas to leaven the dough and bacteria that contributes to that tangy, sour flavor.

 What can seem like wizardry is actually pretty simple.
 Mix flour and water, let it sit, and voila, a bubbly mixture that makes bread rise.
 Oh, how long?
 How much?
 How often?
 All those questions are answered in this tutorial on how to make and keep a sourdough starter going.

 3 easy sourdough recipes for beginners (and our favorite sourdough bread)

 This list of sourdough recipes starts with the easiest to ensure success, ending with sourdough bread.
 With patience, you’ll soon become a sourdough expert!